maze logo

 Some research methods, such as UX surveys and user interviews, can be used in both generative and evaluative research, depending on the context and goals.

-When creating the research plan, study the competitive landscape, target audience, needs of the people you’re building for, and any existing solutions.
-Depending on what you need to find out, you’ll be able to determine if you should run generative or evaluative research.
+When creating your research plan, study the competitive landscape, target audience, needs of the people you’re building for, and any existing solutions.
+Depending on what you need to find out, you’ll be able to determine if you should run generative or evaluative research—or both.

 “Evaluation research can start as soon as you understand your user’s needs,” says Mithila.
 Here are five typical UX research methods to include in your evaluation research process: